 Jump to:

-Recipe Features
+Recipe ingredients

 - Potatoes, cut into 1-inch chunks.
 I used red potatoes, but feel free to use any potato, even sweet potatoes!

 - Onions, peeled and chopped.
-I used a red onion, but you could also use a yellow onion or sweet onion.
+I used a red onion, but you could also use a yellow onion or a sweet onion.

 - Worcestershire sauce.
 Worcestershire is perfect for tenderizing meat, as well as adding deep flavor to the stew.

-See the recipe card for quantities.
+See the printable recipe card below for a complete list of ingredients and quantities.

-How to cook venison stew in an instant pot
+How to make Instant Pot venison stew

-Remove the lid and give the venison stew a good stir.
-If you want your stew to be thicker, mix two tablespoons of cornstarch and two tablespoons of cold water and pour it immediately into the stew.
+- Remove the lid and stir the elk stew well.
+If you want your stew thicker, mix two tablespoons of cornstarch and two tablespoons of cold water and pour it immediately into the stew.
 Stir until thickened.
+Pour into serving bowls and enjoy!

 Variations

-Storage
+Storage instructions

 Recipe FAQs

-📋 Recipe
+Printable Recipe

-Instant Pot Venison Stew Recipe
+Instant Pot Venison Stew

 Ingredients